Home » Recipes » Dessert » Easy 2-Ingredient Soda Cake Recipe

 What does soda do to a cake?

-I’m not a scientist so I’m not going very deep with this.
-The soda replaces the wet ingredients in a cake recipe.
-And the boxed cake mix has enough leavener in it to make it rise without needing eggs, etc.
+The soda replaces the wet ingredients in a boxed cake recipe and uses carbonation to make the cake rise.
+A boxed cake mix has enough leavener in it to make it rise without needing eggs, etc.

 A bundt cake topped with powdered sugar on a table next to dessert plates with cake on them.